smscommunity/sms-guide/info/il.md

 * **ILs** – mostly-unrestricted ILs.
 The challenge of optimising a single level as much as possible co-exists with practice for Any% and other blue-coin–less categories.
 * **120 ILs** – ILs with blue-coin requirements, for 120-Shine segment practice.
 * **RTA Strat ILs** – ILs on different strats to optimise and compare them.
 A kind of living documentation that gives an overview of how fast different things are.
-* **Bingo ILs** – misc.
-ILs, motivated by bingo, that are practice for bingo goals, category extensions, or just arbitrary tasks.
+* **Misc ILs** – misc.
+ILs, motivated by bingo and category extension practice.
 * **Best Splits/Segments** – for documenting your best times as achieved in Any% or 120-Shine runs.
 * ***CE Extensions** – for extra category extensions (CEs); not ILs but just kept on this sheet.*

 ### Should I Do ILs?
 If you want to!
 Do them if you're naturally interested and motivated.
-But for a more strategic answer, check out [this essay](il/essay) I wrote.
+But for a more strategic answer, check out [this essay](il/essay).

 ### Using the Sheet
 First, **join** the sheet by messaging one of the admins mentioned on the sheet's front page on Discord with your Google account's email address.
 Be warned that **the name on your Google account will be clearly visible in the sheet's activity**.
 One given access, you can freely edit the space at the end of each sheet – take out a row (column in the case of RTA Strat ILs) on any sheet you want by typing in your name, and now, you can submit times – see the [submission guide](#submission-guide-ils-sheet).
 A mod will later protect your row so only you and the mods can edit it.
 Don't take out a row unless you'll enter a time right away!
 Empty rows get removed from time to time.